Andrea Villarreal: Journalistic work

 In the September 12, 1910, issue of La Regeneración Andrea and Teresa published a piece calling men to action “Que Hacéis Aquí Hombres?” or “What Are You Doing Here Men?, Fly, Fly to the Battlefield”.
 In the article they emphasize that women have shouldered the adversities of the revolution and that they deserve to voice their call to action on all men.
 The sisters attest to the courage of the Mexican men who are fighting against the Diaz rule and then call on men, especially those men in the US with access to firearms, to join these rebel forces on Mexican soil.
 The Villarreals use bold statements about bravery, cowardliness, and rightful duty to challenge the Mexican men who choose to act as bystanders.
 In the end, they claim that a win on the battlefield translates to their freedom and that death is still a “symbol of glory”.

+When PLM Vice President Juan Sarabia was kidnapped by US agents and delivered to the Mexican government, Ricardo Flores Magón wrote a letter to Porfirio Díaz stating that "If Sarabia dies in jail, we will kill you."
+Villarreal corroborated this message in the local St. Louis Press, stating that “If Juan Sarabia perish [sic], the Liberal Party will kill Díaz.”

 In the Regeneracion postcards she published many short poems that depicted the fearless fighters of the revolution.
 One short poem that was recovered, “Puebla”, spoke about the “luchadores da raca Azteca”, Aztec fighters.
 Andrea praises their heroics and bravery, and claims that it is better to give your life in war than prolong the state of slavery they suffer under Diaz.